NickMP/Pokemon-Showdown/mods/gennext/README.md

 - Aftermath no longer requires contact, and its damage is buffed to 1/3 of the foe's max HP

-- Cursed Body works like Afermath now, but instead of dealing damage, it causes the foe to be Cursed (like Ghost-type Curse)
+- Cursed Body works like Aftermath now, but instead of dealing damage, it causes the foe to be Cursed (like Ghost-type Curse)

 - Gluttony allows a Pokemon to use a Berry twice.